There are many ways you can save for retirement, but pension schemes are specially designed for the job.

 You build up your state pension while you are working and paying National Insurance contributions.
 You may also build up your state pension while not working, for example, if you are caring for young children, off work sick, or unemployed and looking for a job.

-The government has said it will introduce a flat-tier state pension of around £144 a week from 2016.
+The Government has said that from 2016 it will introduce a flat-tier state pension (worth £151.57 a week at 2014-15 rates).
 Our guide to the state pension changes has more details.

 Workplace pension schemes